overhide/pay2my.app/howto/intro/README.md

 We've just created a login token for authenticating into subsequent sessions and tracking our in-app purchases (later).

-For subsequent sign-ins the user will likely want their in-browser password manager remember this secret token &mdash; or copy using the clipboard icon and store elsewhere.
+For subsequent sign-ins the user will likely want their in-browser password manager to remember this secret token &mdash; or copy using the clipboard icon and store elsewhere.
 Any new "generation" is effectively a new login.

 The social login alternatives shown (Microsoft and Google) can be used to let users leverage their pre-existing Microsoft or Google accounts, to the same effect.
 Feel free to try these out as well.